JSDWRLD/InvoiceIQ/README.md

 # InvoiceIq (WIP)

 This project is an invoice tracker built using Vue 3, Vuex for state management, and Firebase for the backend.
-It allows users to manage their invoices efficiently and securely.
+It allows users to manage their invoices efficiently.

 ### Features